 The Company is also subject to risks associated with the continued evolution of COVID-19 and its consequences, including actual and potential delays associated with certain of its ongoing and anticipated trials, and potential negative impacts on the Company's business operations and its ability to raise additional capital to finance its operations.
-Geopolitical events, including civil or political unrest (such as the ongoing war between Ukraine and Russia), have resulted in a significant disruption of global business and financial markets.
+Geopolitical events, including civil or political unrest and terrorism, have resulted in a significant disruption of global business and financial markets.
 In addition, recent or future market volatility, increased inflation and higher interest rates, if sustained, may increase our cost of financing and may restrict our access to potential sources of future liquidity.